-You should create a folder in which to save your AutoCAD files, typically a subfolder in the My Documents folder.
+You can also create a folder in which to save your AutoCAD files, typically a sub-folder in the My Documents folder.
 Your instructor may specify a location for your files if you are using this textbook in a classroom setting.